Terms of Service

-Please take the time to read and understand these Membership terms and conditions (Membership Terms).
-They govern your use of the Creative Law Center service (Site) as a member.
+The Creative Law Center offers a full membership and the option to buy certain workshops as standalone purchases.
+Please take the time to read and understand these terms and conditions .
+They govern your use of the Creative Law Center service (Site) .

-Once you click “I have read and agree to the Terms of Service”, you agree to these Membership Terms as a legally binding contract between you and the Creative Law Center.
+If you have purchased the full Creative Law Center Membership and click “I have read and agree to the Terms of Service”, you agree to these Terms as a legally binding contract between you and the Creative Law Center.
 If you do not want to agree to these Membership Terms, then you will not have access to the resources in the Membership Site.
 But you will always be able to read the blog and download the resources that are offered there for free.

-You understand and agree that you have committed to a contract.
+As a Creative Law Center member, you understand and agree that you have committed to a contract.
 You agree to membership fees payable by you at the rate offered at the time of purchase.
 After the initial three month period, your subscription to the Membership Site renews monthly upon the payment of automatically recurring subscription fees.
-Monthly fees are charged on the same day of the month that the subscription began.
+Monthly fees are charged on the same day of the month that your subscription began.

 You can cancel your Membership at any time.
 You may cancel your monthly renewal of your Membership subscription any time before the end of the current billing period from inside your Account page.
 You will not receive a refund or credit for any remaining days in your current billing period.
 Subscription fees paid are final and nonrefundable.